Priyanshu078/aapleVavar/README.md

 # Aaple Vavar

-The applicaion developed using flutter to showcase all the services and activities of place AapleVavar.
+The applicaion is developed using flutter to showcase all the services and activities of place AapleVavar.

 #Snaps of app
 Welcome Page